 - Getting the garden and yard ready for the coming growing season

 See.
 Spring really isn’t that bad and, of course, it does lead into summer – a paddler’s favorite time.
-Which brings us full-circle back to a final thought about fall from Stanley Horowtiz.
+This brings us full-circle back to a final thought about fall from Stanley Horowtiz.

 “Winter is an etching, spring a watercolor, summer an oil painting and autumn a mosaic of them all.”
 Savor the mosaic.